tonaljs/tonal/packages/note/README.md

 Note.enharmonic("C2", "B#"); // => "B#1"
 ```

-Of course, pitch class should have the same chroma as note, otherwise "" is return:
+Enforced pitch class must have the same chroma as the note, otherwise "" is returned:

 ```js
 Note.enharmonic("F2", "Eb"); // => ""